P/D surgery entails removal of diseased pleura and visible tumor in the chest.

 A recent study found this treatment provided a median survival of about 36 months.

 For some patients with pleural mesothelioma, lung-sparing pleurectomy/decortication (P/D) surgery is an aggressive but effective treatment option that can improve prognosis.
-This is a two-part surgical procedure that removes the thickened, diseased membranes lining the lung and chest wall (pleurectomy) along with visible tumors in the chest (decortication).
-The membrane enclosing the heart (the pericardial membrane) may also be removed if it appears similarly thickened and stiff, limiting the heart’s ability to efficiently pump blood.
+This is a surgical procedure that removes the thickened, diseased pleura lining the chest wall (pleurectomy) along with visible tumor on the surface of the lung (decortication).
+The sac enclosing the heart (the pericardium) and/or diaphragm may also be removed if they are involved with the tumor.

 - As a more extensive surgical procedure, EPP is associated with consistently higher complication and mortality rates compared to P/D.

 - For most patients, EPP does not result in sufficiently better results to justify the increased risks.
 In some settings P/D appears the better choice.